-Invariant based programs are constructed using a new diagrammatic programming notation, nested invariant diagrams [1], where specifications and invariants provide the main organizing structure.
+Invariant based programs are constructed using a new diagrammatic programming notation, nested invariant diagrams [6], where specifications and invariants provide the main organizing structure.
 To illustrate the notation we will consider as an example a naive summation program which calculates the sum of the integers 0..n using simple iteration, accumulating the result in the program variable sum.
 An invariant diagram describing this program is given in Figure 1.

-Fig. 1.
-Summation program
+Figure 1: Summation program

 Rounded boxes in the diagram represent situations.
-A situation describes the set of program states that satisfy the predicate inside the box.
-When multiple predicates are written on consecutive lines, all are assumed to hold.
-Furthermore, nested situations inherit the predicates of enclosing situations.
-Inside the largest box in Figure 1, variables n and sum are of type integer and n is greater than or equal to 0.
-Due to nesting this is also true in the middle-sized box, and additionally the variable k is an integer between 0 and n, and the variable sum has the value 0 + 1 + 2 + ... + k.
-In the smallest situation, all these predicates hold and in addition k = n.
+A situation describes the set of program states that satisfy the invariant inside the box.
+When multiple predicates are written on consecutive lines they are understood to be combined with conjunction.
+The middle-sized box in Figure 1 thus constrains the variable k to be an integer between 0 and n, and the variable sum to have the value 0 + 1 + 2 + ... + k.
+Furthermore, nested situations inherit the predicates of outer situations, so additionally y n and sum are integers and n is greater than or equal to 0.
+In the smallest situation, all these predicates hold and in addition k = n holds.
+A more deeply nested box thus strengthens the invariant.